 Coaching is not all about the X’s and O’s, there are many aspects of being a coach.
 A big one is having a connection with their team and players.
-Every kid and player out on the field is different and is unique in many ways.
-They learn at different speeds, in different styles, and all have separate skill sets.
-It can be a challenge for a Coach to be running practice, teaching new methods of the game and there is a group of kids talking or just doing their own thing.
-For a coach wanting to get the best out of all their players, this is very frustrating.
-Here we are going to give the coaches out there some tips on how to better understand and coach players in today’s time
+Every kid and player out on the field is unique in many ways.
+They learn at different speeds, in different styles, and have different skill sets.
+It can be challenging for a Coach to be running practice, teaching new game methods, and there is a group of kids talking or doing their own thing.
+This is very frustrating for a coach wanting to get the best out of all their players.
+Here we are going to give the coaches out there some tips on how to understand better and coach players in today’s time.

 - Make sure the entire team is engaged and attentive.
 Being active in your drills can get more players engaged.
 Also, using small groups forces inclusion.

 - Positive reinforcement makes every player feel better.
 Using encouragement is far more effective than constant punishment.

 - Punishment and corrections are best in 1 0n 1 situations.
 Clearly explaining a problem to a player helps reduce the chances of repeating a bad habit.

 - Find out what motivates your players.
 Knowing your players is half the battle and getting them excited for play makes all the difference.

 - Always be consistent because it establishes loyalty and respect.
 Treat all players the same, and give them a routine they will expect each game day/practice.

 - Explain everything in order to teach better!
 Today’s players are obsessed with the “why”.
 Explaining the benefits of a drill can get players more involved and bought it for better productivity.

 - You don’t want to be your players’ friend.
 This doesn’t mean you can’t be friendly, just remember you’re the authority.